A Travel Price Comparison for Switzerland Lucerne vs. Geneva for Attractions, Food, Nightlife, and Couples

 Both Geneva and Lucerne during the winter are popular places to visit.
 Many travelers come to Lucerne for the museums, the shopping scene, and the cuisine.
 Furthermore, many visitors come to Geneva in the winter for the museums, the shopping scene, and the cuisine.

 Geneva can get quite cold in the winter.
 Be prepared for some very cold days in Lucerne.
 Lucerne is cooler than Geneva in the winter.
-The temperature in Lucerne is usually 3°C (37°F) in January, and Geneva stays around 4°C (39°F).
+The daily temperature in Lucerne averages around 3°C (37°F) in January, and Geneva fluctuates around 4°C (39°F).

 In the winter, Lucerne often gets less sunshine than Geneva.
 Lucerne gets 55 hours of sunny skies this time of year, while Geneva receives 62 hours of full sun.